suquamish/isp-monitor/README.md

 ### Preface
 These (incomplete) instructions are so Linux specific that dyed-in-wool-Windows-or-Mac users who are not comfortable with the Linux command line should look elsewhere.
-The entire process of hacking this together was done on the Pi Zero over ssh using a vi-tiny.
+The entire process of hacking this together was done on the Pi Zero over ssh using vi-tiny.

 The point being: if any part of the previous sentence is unclear, this project is not ready for you ... yet.
 I've probably forgotten bits, or <gasp> authored a bug.
 You *should* expect things to be broken.